 - change colours, contrast levels and fonts

-• listen to the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+- listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 AbilityNet has advice on making your device easier to use if you have a disability.

-How accessible is this website?
+How accessible this website is

 Whilst LSTM strives to adhere to the accepted guidelines and standards for accessibility and usability, it is not always possible to do so in all areas of the website.